Coronavirus Outbreak Latest Information

 Cash As a rough guide Nanny’s cost about $66 AU for a 12 hour day, some places charge more.

-5. Street Smarts - Corruption, Bribes & Scams
+5. Street Smarts

-Getting scammed can happen anywhere, but when you’re a tourist in a new city you’re often a prime target for scams.
+Getting scammed can happen anywhere, but when you’re a tourist in a new place you’re often a prime target for scams.
 Read up on the scams you need to know about and you should be A-OK!

 Police